premrishikumaran-official/interviewQuestionnaires/README.md

    ie Client(Mob/Web) has no responsibility is deciding the score other than providing input

-This introduced additional complexity in keeping the question to score deriving mapping in application layer as AnswerToScoreMapper
+This introduced additional complexity in keeping the 'question to score deriving mapping in application layer' as AnswerToScoreMapper